rachelic44/GCN_Prediction_Transitions/README.md

 For this purpose, we used a GCN model, created using the pytorch geometric.

-GCN
+### GCN
 We first separated the data by years, and created 21 graphs (for each year).
 Each writer now is having a label for each year.
 Our labels will be distribution vectors.
 For example, if a writer at 2000 wrote 20 articles at 1 topic, and 30 at 10 topic, it’s vector-label will be look as the following:

 [ 0, 20/50, 0, 0, 0, 0, 0, 0, 0, 30/50, 0, 0, 0, 0, 0 ]

 Each writer will have 21 vectors - for each year.
 If a writer didn’t write anything in a specific year, we labeled him with -1.
-For each of the graphs, we created features matrix using the following features: page rank general
+For each of the graphs, we created features matrix using the following features:
+- page rank
+- general
- Average_Neighbor_Degree
+- Average_Neighbor_Degree
- k core
+- k core

-The code we used for the calculation lies here: https://github.com/louzounlab/graph-measures
+The code we used for these calculation lies here: https://github.com/louzounlab/graph-measures

 Input:
-A1, …..
+- A1, …..
 An   -   Adjacency matrix for each year
-X1, …..
-Xn   - Features matrix for each graph (for each year) L1 …..
+- X1, …..
+Xn   - Features matrix for each graph (for each year)
+- L1 …..
 Ln     - Labels for each year, described above.